 For example, policies on language spoken must be directly related to the job and not be based on discriminatory reasons.
-So, if an employer has a strict English-only rule, it must be for the safety or efficient operations of the position.
-An English-only rule is prohibited in workplaces where speaking English does not affect an employee’s ability to do the job safely and well.
+So, an employer can only have an English-only rule for the safety or operations of the position.
+An English-only rule is prohibited in workplaces where speaking English doesn’t affect an employee’s ability to do the job safely and well.

 In addition, an employer may not have policies or make employment decisions based upon an employee’s accent.
 There are exceptions when an accent seriously interferes with the employee’s job performance.